neilenns/mobiflight-docs/content/midi-devices/configuring-input/index.md

 ---
 title: Configuring inputs
-description: Step-by-step guide for configuring joysticks as an input in MobiFlight.
+description: Step-by-step guide for configuring MIDI devices as an input in MobiFlight.
 prev: /joysticks/
 weight: 60
 ---